EnterpriseDB/barman/doc/barman-cloud-restore.1.md

                         environment.
 If no credentials can be found in the environment then the default Azure authentication flow will be used

+Extra options for google-cloud-storage cloud provider:
+  --gcp-zone GCP_ZONE   Zone containing the instance and disks for the
+                        snapshot recovery
 ```
 # REFERENCES